Hardie Plank Siding Cost

 What Drives the Cost of James Hardie Siding

-Not all siding materials are created equal—and the higher price tag of James Hardie siding reflects its premium engineering, longevity, and brand trust.
 Here’s a breakdown of the factors that influence Hardie Plank siding cost, especially in regions like Connecticut where performance matters.

 Product Composition & Durability

-Hardie Plank is made from a proprietary blend of cement, sand, and cellulose fibers—engineered to resist:
+Hardie Plank is made from a proprietary blend of cement, sand, and cellulose fibers, engineered to resist:

 • Moisture intrusion and mold growth